GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 ## Technical information

 Digital Earth Australia (DEA) Water Observations (WOs) is a gridded dataset indicating areas where surface water has been observed using the Geoscience Australia (GA) Earth observation satellite data holdings.
 The current product (version 2.0.0) includes observations taken between 1986 and the present (inclusive) from the Landsat 5, 7, 8 and 9 satellites.
-WOs cover all of mainland Australia and Tasmania but exclude off-shore Territories.
+WOs cover all of mainland Australia and Tasmania but exclude offshore Territories.
 The dataset is updated automatically as each new Landsat scene is acquired and processed to Analysis Ready Data (ARD) state.

-Data is provided as Water Observation Feature Layers (WOFLs) in a 1-to-1 relationship with the input satellite data.
+Data is provided as Water Observation Feature Layers (WOFLs) in a one-to-one relationship with the input satellite data.
 Hence there is one WOFL for each satellite dataset processed for the occurrence of water.
 The data type is a bit field, which allows multiple bits to be set simultaneously.

 Here is a colour map showing how the data displays in a mapping application such as [DEA Maps](https://maps.dea.ga.gov.au/).
 These colours represent bit flags or combinations of bit flags.